 - a) Operating Schedule and Timber Production

-- b) Applicable Forest Harvest Plans
+- b) Applicable Final Harvest Plans

 - c) Compartment Assessments (if applicable)

 - d) Reforestation Program

 - e) Fire Control Plan

 - f) DFMP Corridor Plan

 - g) General Development Plan

 - 3.5.1 The AOP submission date is a minimum of 30 working days prior to commencement of operations unless otherwise approved by Alberta.
 Alberta shall respond within 30 days.
-The AOP shall be reviewed by Alberta with approval subject to the outcome of the review. - 3.5.2 The Operating Schedule and summary of block volumes and areas, Reforestation Program, Fire Control Plan, and Road Plan, are submitted as in 3.5.1 above, unless otherwise agreed to by Alberta.
-The schedule for submitting any necessary CA, GDP and FHPs may be different. - 3.5.3 Only harvest areas and roads with FHP approval shall be scheduled for operations in the AOP submission. - 3.5.4 The AOP shall contain the following components: - a) Administrative and Timber Production information: - I. number of the disposition(s); - II. date of submission and effective period; - III. where harvest volume, chargeability and reforestation responsibility are clearly identified by block for all merchantable species; - IV. proposed harvest volume to be harvested by timber disposition; - V. utilization standards; - VI. an assurance that for all proposed land use of existing dispositions, permission will be obtained prior to use.
-A table is to be submitted indicating which dispositions will be used, and which corresponding holders will be contacted. - b) Operating Schedule a table which outlines: - I. list of harvest areas proposed for harvest (including area and volume by species or species group, with totals); - II. lists of roads proposed for construction, maintenance and reclamation for non-DLO roads, except in-harvest area roads.
-It includes watercourse crossings to be built or installed or removed/maintained; - III. a table or report listing all non DLO roads over two years old; - IV. declaration of outstanding operational items, or an agreement with Alberta on reporting of outstanding operational items;

-- V. debris disposal details. - c) Annual Reforestation Program (see section 3.6) - e) Fire Control Plan which covers suppression equipment (see section 7.3 Fire Management, ground rule 7.3.5 for requirements for operations during the fire season) - f) Road Plan (see section 11.2) - g) GDP and CA if applicable - 3.5.5 All amendments to harvest plans must be justified and submitted to Alberta in writing.
+The AOP shall be reviewed by Alberta with approval subject to the outcome of the review. - 3.5.2 The Operating Schedule and Timber Production, Reforestation Program, Fire Control Plan, and Road Plan, are submitted as in 3.5.1 above, unless otherwise agreed to by Alberta.
+The schedule for submitting any necessary CA, GDP and FHPs may be different. - 3.5.3 Only harvest areas and roads with FHP approval shall be scheduled for operations in the AOP submission. - 3.5.4 The AOP shall contain the following components: - a) the map(s) referred to in 3.4.5 above; - b) administrative and Timber Production information: - I. name of disposition holder(s); - II. number of the disposition(s); - III. date of submission and effective period; - IV. location of mill where timber will be manufactured or processed, unless alternative reporting has been approved; - V. where all volumes (deciduous and coniferous) will be charged (Quota, deciduous timber allocation, FMA, Commercial Timber Permit); - VI. proposed harvest volume to be harvested by timber disposition; - VII. scaling methodology, e.g., weigh scale, other arrangements, (not necessary if otherwise submitted); - VIII. utilization standards; - IX.
+A table is to be submitted indicating which Public Lands dispositions will be used, and which corresponding holders will be contacted. - c) Operating Schedule a table which outlines: - I. list of harvest areas proposed for harvest (including area and volume by species or species group, with totals); - II. lists of roads proposed for construction, maintenance and reclamation for non-DLO roads, except in-harvest area roads.
+It includes watercourse crossings to be built or installed or removed/maintained; - III. declaration of outstanding operational items, or an agreement with Alberta on reporting of outstanding operational items; - IV. debris disposal. - d) Annual Reforestation Program (see section 3.6) - e) Fire Control Plan which covers suppression equipment (see section 7.3 Fire Management, ground rule 7.3.5 for requirements for operations during the fire season) - f) Road Plan (see section 11.2) - g) GDP and CA if applicable - 3.5.5 All amendments to harvest plans must be justified and submitted to Alberta in writing.
 RFP validation of all amendments is required.
-All amendments must be incorporated into the as-built plan.
+Any changes must be incorporated into the as-built plan. - 3.5.5.1 Changes meeting the following criteria are considered 'Minor Amendments', and require only company RFP validation and notification to Alberta.
+Minor Amendments don't require Alberta's approval, provided all appropriate background checks (e.g. GLIMPS Land Status) have been made and rationale for the change has been provided (changes can be implemented prior to notification but must be reported on the next biweekly inspection report).
+Changes shall not adversely affect buffers established for the protection of riparian areas, wildlife sites, historical resources, or aesthetic values: